brainlife/docs/docs/tutorial/anat-t1-pipeline-tutorial.md

 This tutorial assumes familiarity with brainlife.io and basic neuroimaging concepts.
 If you're new to brainlife.io, consider completing the introduction-to-brainlife tutorial before proceeding.

-In today's example we will recreate peices of Anatomical (T1w) preprocessing but as a pipeline automating the processing of 33 data items.
+In today's example we will recreate pieces of Anatomical (T1w) preprocessing but as a pipeline automating the processing of 33 data items.

 ## Role of Tags in Pipelines
 Tags play a crucial role in Brainlife Pipelines as they provide a way to organize, categorize, and track data throughout the pipeline workflow.
 They serve several important purposes: